Leadership is the one business activity you can’t outsource.

 No training will supply you with vision, but it can help you understand the need for your personal mission.
 However, the interpersonal skills, or social intelligence or emotional intelligence required to connect with your team members are teachable and learnable: effective listening, practicing empathy to put yourself in the other person’s place to understand them and learning what motivates them.

 There are many sources of Leadership training.
 The Training Industry website lists their top 20 leadership training company picks for 2016.
 The American Management Association offers a large number of valuable courses.
 Inc suggests 5 terrific TED talks on leadership.
-For personalized leadership and business strategy training, go to my coaching services web page.

 The Everlasting Need for Leaders